Everything you need to know about using Ucas Track on results day

 - You might have missed out on your firm but got into your insurance, or have got into your firm but for a different course (you don't have to accept this alternative, though).

 - Perhaps the most frustrating option is that you find nothing has changed or only your insurance offer has been updated.
-This leaves you in 'no man's land' until you can get hold of your results and start ringing unis to find out why your place hasn't been confirmed.
+This leaves you in limbo until you can get hold of your results and start ringing unis to find out why your place hasn't been confirmed.

 - Finally, you might have been unsuccessful for both choices, so that you are now in Clearing.

 What results do universities receive?

 If your qualifications are not on this list, then you'll need to personally inform your university of your result when you receive it.